The Psychology of Writing down Goals

 - The final group did everything the others did, but also sent their friends updates.
 This group had the highest success rate, at 76 percent.

 He aimed to make the goal so clear that he could show it to someone else and they’d know what he was trying to achieve.
 His point?
 The goal must be clearly defined and written out.
-He found that less than one-fifth of respondents put that kind of detail into writing their goals.
+He found that less than one-fifth of respondents put that kind of detail into writing down goals.

 Why is a vivid written description so important?
 It helps you to picture your goal and this, in turn, makes you up to 1.4 times more likely to succeed than someone who didn’t write anything down.